Microbiome science

 What's the dose of a synbiotic?

 Match the probiotic dose to the strain's evidence base.
-Most synbiotic products use 1 to 50 billion CFU + 2 to 5 g of prebiotic fibre.
+Most synbiotic products use a probiotic dose in the low billions of CFU plus a few grams of prebiotic fibre.
 Higher fibre doses can cause initial gas; build up.

 Sources